ambersariya/katas/merchants-guide-to-galaxy/README.md

 Numbers are formed by combining symbols together and adding the values.
 For example, **MMVI is 1000 + 1000 + 5 + 1 = 2006.**

 Generally, symbols are placed in order of value, starting with the largest values.

 When smaller values precede larger values, the smaller values are subtracted from the larger values, and the result is added to the total.

+For example,
-For example **MCMXLIV = 1000 + (1000 - 100) + (50 - 10) + (5 - 1) = 1944.** The symbols "I", "X", "C", and "M" can be repeated three times in succession, but no more.
+**MCMXLIV = 1000 + (1000 - 100) + (50 - 10) + (5 - 1) = 1944.**

+> The symbols "I", "X", "C", and "M" can be repeated three times in succession, but no more.
 (They may appear four times if the third and fourth are separated by a smaller value, such as XXXIX.)
 "D", "L", and "V" can never be repeated.

 ```